Megachile erythropyga: Nesting and Ecology

 Female nesting in a bee hotel.

-M. erythropyga females nest in narrow cavities such as beetle borer holes in dead wood.
+Megachile erythropyga females nest in narrow cavities such as beetle borer holes in dead wood.
 They will also use man-made holes including hose reel bolt holes and bee hotels.
 This was the most recorded species in a study on bee hotel use in southwest Western Australia.
 Nests are made in cavities ranging from 5mm to 8mm in diameter.
 The female uses resin to create individual cells within a nest.
 She lays an egg in each cell and provides each one with a pollen and nectar provision to feed the larva until pupation.
 Research conducted in Victoria using paper straw bee hotels found the number of cells within a nest ranged from 3 to 9, with an average of about 5 cells per nest.
 Each nest is sealed with a resin plug, which sometimes incorporates other materials like sand, wood drillings, grass or leaf pieces.
 The nests are susceptible to invasion by wasps of the Gasteruption genus; however, Megachile erythropyga females have been documented fighting back and evicting these wasps from nesting cavities.

-M. erythropyga is polylectic.
+Megachile erythropyga is polylectic.
 It has been observed visiting the flowers of Lotus, Cullen, Eucalyptus and Melaleuca.
 The adult lifespan is about six weeks.